firstdraft/guides/nouns-verbs-and-grammar.md

 First of all, Ruby can work with many more kinds of data than just numbers.
 That's what makes it much more powerful than the calculator language.
 Ruby has:

-- numbers
+- Numbers
-- text
+- Text
-- dates
+- Dates
-- times
+- Times
-- true/false
+- True/false
-- lists containing multiple pieces of data
+- Lists containing multiple pieces of data
-- a lot more
+- A lot more

 Each kind, or **class**, of data has its own set of **methods** that it can perform.
 For example:

-- numbers can do the usual computations
+- Numbers can do the usual things — add, subtract, multiply, etc.
-- two dates can tell you how far apart they are from one another
+- Two dates can tell you how far apart they are from one another.
-- lists can tell how you long they are, or sort themselves
+- Lists can tell how you long they are, or sort themselves.

 Ruby is known as a "batteries included" language because it comes with _so many_ methods out-of-the-box, saving the programmer the trouble of having to re-invent the wheel.

 Finally, *we can even make up our own nouns and verbs* and add them to the language.
 For example, we can create a data type `Venue`, teach it how to calculate the average rating from its reviewers, add that method to its instruction set, and then use it whenever we want.

-One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever easier to use and more powerful!
+One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever easier to use and ever more powerful!

 ## Ruby's primary syntax

-So, in terms of **data** and **methods**, Ruby comes with a powerful set out-of-the-box *and* is infinitely extensible!
+So, in terms of **data** and **methods**, Ruby comes with a powerful set out-of-the-box *and* is always getting better!
 That's good news.
 Here's even more good news: to access all of this power, the **primary syntax** is straightforward.
 It looks like this: `some_object.some_method`

 Here's a real example: